-The BEST Rice Krispie Treats – soft and chewy, with lots of sticky, gooey threads of marshmallows melting in your mouth.
+Our Rice Krispie treats are soft and chewy, with lots of sticky, gooey threads of marshmallows melting in your mouth.
 This recipe makes just a few modifications to the classic treat to create something extraordinary!

-I suspect most of you remember pouring a bowl of cereal on some cartoon-laden Saturday morning and leaning quietly over the pool of milk to hear the not-so-elusive snap, crackle, and pop.
+I suspect most of you remember pouring a bowl of cereal on some cartoon-laden Saturday morning and leaning quietly over the pool of milk to hear the iconic snap, crackle, and pop.

 - Used Fresh Marshmallows: When you make these Rice Krispie Treats, don’t use an old bag you found in the back of the pantry you forgot about.
 Old marshmallows dry out and won’t produce the gooey texture you want in this recipe.
 Grab fresh marshmallows at the grocery store and save the others for hot cocoa.